How does it feel?

 As a bitter digestive there is likely to be additional benefit in the treatment of infections in the gut, including even parasitic infestation.
 It may help with gallbladder and bilious conditions as it both protects the liver from toxins and stimulates bile production and flow.

-It can also be considered for prevention and treatment of urinary tract infections.
+It can also be considered for prevention and treatment of urinary tract infections (5).

 What practitioners say

 Liver: Andrographis is both a liver protector that also improves liver function.
 It works by increasing bile flow and offers protection to hepatocytes (liver cells), and with its bitter and cooling qualities, is well suited to liver infections and inflammation.
-As andrographis has very effective hepatoprotective as well as anti-viral activity, it should be considered in hepatitis and all forms of sluggish liver where there is a reduced ability to digest fats or alcohol.
+As Andrographis has very effective hepatoprotective as well as anti-viral activity, it should be considered in hepatitis and all forms of sluggish liver where there is a reduced ability to digest fats or alcohol.

-Digestion: Andrographis was used historically in bacillary dysentery and enteritis.
+Andrographis was used historically in bacillary dysentery and enteritis.
 And including gut infections with parasites, protozoa and fungi.
-When andrographis is combined with warming aromatic herbs such as Cardamom (Elettaria cardamomum) and Cinnamon (Cinnamonum zeylanicum) it can stimulate the appetite and reduce mucus.
+When Andrographis is combined with warming aromatic herbs such as Cardamom (Elettaria cardamomum) and Cinnamon (Cinnamon zeylanicum) it can stimulate the appetite and reduce excess mucus.

 Skin: Hot, inflammatory skin conditions such as sores and eczema can be effectively treated with Andrographis.
 It can also be used externally as a wash or in a cream where there are signs of infection.